 Qualifications and professional registration Registered healthcare professional listed in the legislation as able to practice under Patient Group Directions.
 Initial training The registered healthcare professional authorised to operate under this PGD must have undertaken appropriate education and training and be competent to undertake clinical assessment of patients ensuring safe provision of the medicines listed in accordance with the specification.
 To deliver this service, the registered healthcare professional should have evidence of competence in the clinical skills and knowledge covered in the Centre for Pharmacy Postgraduate Education (CPPE) Pharmacy First Service self-assessment framework.
-Before commencement of the service, the pharmacy contractor must ensure that pharmacists and pharmacy staff providing the service are competent to do so and be familiar with the clinical pathways, clinical protocol and PGDs.
+Before commencement of the service, the pharmacy contractor must ensure that pharmacists and pharmacy staff providing the service are competent to do so, including in the use of an otoscope (except for contractors entering the NHS England pharmaceutical list under a distance-selling exemption) and be familiar with the clinical pathways, clinical protocol and PGDs.
 This may involve completion of training.
 Competency assessment Individuals operating under this PGD must be assessed as competent or complete a self-declaration of competence to operate under this PGD (see an example authorisation record sheet in Appendix A).
-Individuals operating under this PGD are advised to review their competency using the NICE Competency Framework for health professionals using patient group directions Ongoing training and competency Individuals operating under this PGD are personally responsible for ensuring they remain up to date with the use of all medicines and guidance included in the PGD - if any training needs are identified these should be discussed with the senior individual responsible for authorising individuals to act under the PGD and further training provided as required.
-The decision to supply any medication rests with the individual registered health professional who must abide by the PGD and any associated organisational policies.
+Individuals operating under this PGD are advised to review their competency using the NICE Competency Framework for health professionals using patient group directions.
+Ongoing training and competency Individuals operating under this PGD are personally responsible for ensuring they remain up to date with the use of all medicines and guidance included in the PGD - if any training needs are identified these should be discussed with the senior individual responsible for authorising individuals to act under the PGD and further training provided as required. any medication rests with the individual registered health professional who and any associated organisational policies.